Maple Leaf Gardens: The Conn Smythe era: 1931–1960

-Ontario Hockey Association (OHA) secretary W. A. Hewitt served as the managing-director of Maple Leaf Gardens from 1931 to 1948.
+Ontario Hockey Association (OHA) secretary W. A. Hewitt served as the managing director of Maple Leaf Gardens from 1931 to 1948.
 When the Gardens opened, it served as the home rink for all Toronto-based teams in the OHA, except for the University of Toronto.
 The OHA regularly renewed lease agreements to keep the same arrangement.

 On November 1, 1946, Maple Leaf Gardens was the site of the first game in the history of the Basketball Association of America (later to become the NBA), with the Toronto Huskies playing the New York Knickerbockers.
-The Huskies played their last game at the Gardens on March 28, 1947, and the franchise folded shortly thereafter.
+The Huskies played their last game at the Gardens on March 28, 1947, and the franchise folded shortly after that.
 In the 1946–47 NHL season, Maple Leaf Gardens was the first arena in the NHL to have Plexiglas inserted in the end zones of the rink.

 Smythe became the majority owner of Maple Leaf Gardens Ltd. in 1947, following a power struggle between directors who supported him as president and those who wanted him replaced with Frank J. Selke.
 Toronto stock broker Percy Gardiner lent Smythe the money he needed to take control of the corporation.
 The loan was paid off in 1960.

 Beginning with the Canadian Grand Opera's production of Faust in 1936, the Gardens became home to more highbrow forms of entertainment.
-The Metropolitan Opera staged a number of its visiting productions there between 1952 and 1960.
+The Metropolitan Opera staged several of its visiting productions there between 1952 and 1960.
 The first rock and roll concert at the Gardens was held in 1956, featuring Bill Haley & His Comets.
 Elvis Presley's shows at the Gardens on April 2, 1957, were his first-ever concerts outside the United States.
-The Gardens also hosted evangelist Billy Graham during his Canadian Crusade, in 1955.
+The Gardens also hosted evangelist Billy Graham during his "Canadian Crusade" in 1955.